charlesfeng/startup-school-notes/BalajiSrinivasan.md

 The most important things in the next ten years are to use technology to reduce the barriers to exit, to build a world run by software.

-Sign up for the next startup MOOC for technological details.
+Sign up for the Startup Engineering MOOC watchlist at coursera.org/course/startup for technological details.

 ---